 Keep in mind, however, that it usually doesn't work the other way around.
 That is, fresh ginger typically does not substitute for ginger powder in dessert recipes.
 As mentioned, it's rather astringent and has quite a different flavor profile.
 In this case, you're better off substituting another spice altogether.

 If you're making a bread, baked good, or dessert that calls for ground ginger, an equal amount of allspice, cardamom, cinnamon, mace, or nutmeg just might work.
 It's not that allspice or cinnamon tastes like ginger, but that they're complementary spices.
 Pumpkin pie spice is another option to consider.
 It's typically a blend of ginger, cinnamon, nutmeg, and allspice.
 These substitutes will change the flavor and color of the dish slightly but will work just fine in a pinch.
 When doing this, add 1/2 the amount of ground ginger called for, and go from there, tasting as you go.

 Crystallized ginger (also known as candied or glace ginger (glace means ice in French, and this ginger looks like it's coated in ice crystals).
 It's basically fresh ginger that has been cooked in sugar water and rolled in sugar.
-If you have a recipe that calls for this ingredient, just substitute 1/8 teaspoon of ground ginger for every tablespoon of crystallized ginger.
+If you have a recipe that calls for this ingredient, you can substitute 1/8 teaspoon of ground ginger for every tablespoon of crystallized ginger.
 You may need to add sugar, to taste, to compensate.

 That works out to 1 teaspoon of ground ginger for every 1/2 cup of crystallized ginger.
 If your recipe uses crystallized ginger as a garnish, choose something else, or omit it.
 Ground ginger won’t be a good substitute in this situation.